learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Color_Theory.md

 ![IMG_7084 (1)](https://github.com/learning-software-engineering/learning-software-engineering.github.io/assets/107783734/6337d7f8-d51e-40e2-b0ba-9527b612e2b2)
 ![IMG_7087 2 (1)](https://github.com/learning-software-engineering/learning-software-engineering.github.io/assets/107783734/9ebcb966-f219-4bb0-9996-ed1dbec1bed8)

 ## Tips for Color Decision
-* Be mindful of the colors you choose -- they can have a deep influence on the users.
+* Be mindful of the colors you choose -- they can have a psychological impact on the users.
 * Ensure that your design and its color palette effectively communicate the intended message and atmosphere.
 * Learn your target audience.
 The color preferences and meanings may depend on factors such as age, gender, and culture.
+* Remember that color theory is part science and part art; just because a color is associated with a particular feeling does not mean it can not be perceived in other ways in combination with other colors, or other design elements.
+* Call-to-action buttons perform well under complementary color schemes that bring out their contrast.